-Quantic School of Business and Technology considers students for scholarships on a needs and merit basis.
-Following acceptance, all students are considered for scholarship awards per Quantic's scholarship award rubric to broaden access to the MBA and EMBA in support of the institution's mission.
+All applicants to Quantic School of Business and Technology are eligible for scholarship awards on the basis of need and merit.
+Quantic's scholarship awards broaden access to the MBA and EMBA in support of the institution's mission.

 Payment Plan